 Summer swim team is a different level of swimming than year-round swimmers.
 The primary difference is most of the kids participating in summer leagues are just casual swimmers.
 The level of competition is much lower and it’s all around a bit more relaxed than year-round competitive swimming.
-I always tell parents that summer swim team is a great place for kids to learn how to swim.
-Swim team allows for children to work on their individual skills while being a part of a team.
+I always tell parents that the summer swim team is a great place for kids to learn how to swim.
+Swim team allows children to work on their individual skills while being a part of a team.
 It’s both an individual and team sport.

 So let’s get to the tips.
 If you plan on joining a summer swim team here are a few tips from a veteran swim mom.